duolinwang/MusiteDeep_web/mongoblast/README.md

 python user_query.py -query [input sequence in FASTA format] -ptms [PTMs to be annotated.]  -o [output folder]
 ```
 For multiple ones, use \"_\" to seperate them.
 For example: -ptms ptm1_ptm2_ptm3
+For details of the parameters, use the -h or --help parameter.

 #### Outputs:
 blastresult.txt